lucendio/lecture-devops-infos/content/assignments/deliverables/tutorial-solutions.md

 ### Formal

 * language: German or English
+* use one repository for all tutorials
-* hand in (a) link(s) to the repository
+* hand in the link to the repository
-* the repository may be not public in case some log files contain sensitive data
+* the repository may not be public in case some log files contain sensitive data

 ### Content